Updated: Apr 4, 2022

 This is not unlike how how a LEAN organizations use pull systems to improve the performance of their production processes.

 Performance issues are often hidden although they commonly manifest themselves as stockpiles of inventory.
-What is difficult is knowing a which part of the process to change that will result in overall increases in productivity and the reduction of these stock piles.
+What is difficult is knowing which part of the process to change that will result in overall increases in productivity and the reduction of these stock piles.
 You can imagine asking the very same question when it comes to obligation debt where the gaps also pile up.
-Where do you improve your obligation performance?
+Where do you improve your compliance performance?

 In LEAN thinking we pull customer demand (rather than pushing it) to stress a production process to expose the parts in the process that are hindering performance the most.
 These are the activities that are not able to keep up that create wait times upstream which lets you know what to improve first, second, and so on.
 This approach is repeated until the flow through production creates zero wait times and continuous flow is achieved: zero waste and the highest performance.